 The hospital is in its architectural stage.
-As of December 31, 2021, Structural works are at 80.83%, Plumbing works are at 28.80%, Fire Protection work is at 19.87%, Electrical works are at 10.60% complete and Electronics at 1.85%.
+As certified by construction managers, the estimated percentage of completion as at December 31, 2022 of the construction on structural works is at 100%, plumbing works is at 75.04%, fire protection work is at 70.07%, electrical works is at 21.62%, electronic works is at 78.20%, Architectural Works and Interior Fit out at 20.96%, Mechanical Works at 45.41%, Perimeter Fence & Road Networks at 100% and site Development Auxiliary Structures is at 45.67%.
 However, given its current status, it is not yet income generating.
 What are currently being recorded as income are mostly interest income earned from bank deposits.
-During the year, we reflected a total of P24,357 other income which is 81% lower than what was reported last year amounting to P130,873.
+During the year, we reflected a total of P74,764 other income which is 207% higher than what was reported last year amounting to P24,357.
 This was mainly due to the funds that we have parked in our bank accounts during the year.